 Cybersecurity must be guaranteed for the expected lifetime of the product, but at least for 5 years.
 This is done by regular and effective cybersecurity tests (e.g. penetration tests).
 This also includes updating the risk assessment.
 Weak points in the product must be reported immediately and eliminated by means of software updates.
 All these activities must be planned and documented.
 Here, too, processes ensure that this is done.

 Various aspects of the CRA are still unclear.
 There are no harmonized standards yet and no notified bodies.
 The latter should be available in 2026.
+For information on harmonized standards, visit Cyber Regulation: CRA and NIS.

 You can find more details in our FAQ for Embedded Security.